NatronGitHub/Natron/README.txt

 - Overlays interaction of the viewer
 - Fast playback engine: possibility to run 32bit floating point 4K sequences at 60+ fps
 - Reader node (file sequence reader) working natively for EXR's
 - Writer node (rendering node) working natively for EXR's and faster than ever.
-No graphical user interface  indicating that rendering is occurring yet, this will be done for the release of the V1.
 - Multi-rendering (simultaneously) is possible as well as  several viewers running playback simultaneously
 - It is possible to separate on any number of screens the graphical user interface so that each viewer/graph editor belongs to one screen
 - Several projects can be opened simultaneously in separate windows
 - Auto-save support.
 - Project format written in XML and easily editable by human.

 ##Features to come very soon## (most likely part of the V1):